praveensams/aws-suspender/README.md

 The repo help to schedule the instance based on the tags we define on the instance , I have created this code to adapt the instance tags

+## slack

+Also I made the code to handle slack notification